neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.level.biome.MobSpawnSettings$SpawnerData` is now a record
 - `net.minecraft.world.level.block`
     - `Block#fallOn` now takes a double for the fall damage instead of a float
+    - `FallingBlock#getDustColor` is now abstract
-    - `LeavesBlock` now takes in the chance for a particle and the particle to spawn
+    - `LeavesBlock` is now abstract, taking in the chance for a particle to spawn
+        - Particles are spawned via `spawnFallingLeavesParticle`
+    - `MangroveLeavesBlock` now extends `TintedParticleLeavesBlock`
     - `ParticleLeavesBlock` -> `LeafLitterBlock`
     - `PinkPetalsBlock` -> `FlowerBedBlock`
     - `Rotation` now has an index used for syncing across the network